ZeratuuLL/Reinforcement-Learning/Continuous Control/Readme.md

 ## Folders

-In the **DDPG** folder you can find the some plots and a report which should help you understand the result and my findings in implementing DDPG algorithm.
+In the **DDPG** folder you can find the some plots which should help you understand the result and my findings in implementing DDPG algorithm.
+The saved weights for the trained agent is also there.

 ## .py files
   * **infrasturctures.py** contains some basic ingredients for the experiment, including networks, noise generator, replaybuffer and so on